My 2C-3A Curly Girl Tips and Tricks

 6. Use the “Rake and Shake” Method to Style Your Hair

-The “rake and shake” method is curly salon Ouidad’s signature styling technique.
+The “rake and shake” method is Ouidad salon’s signature styling technique.
 Use this styling method after you gently towel-dry your hair, while it’s still wet.

-After activating a product in your hands, rake your fingers through your hair in sections, then shake your hair at the bottom.
+After activating your leave-in product between your hands, rake your fingers through your hair in sections, then shake your hair at the bottom.
 This helps define, loosen, and clump your curls.

-You can get really detailed with the rake and shake method if you want, sectioning off pieces of your hair and doing them separately to get the most curl definition.
+You can get really detailed with the rake and shake method if you want, sectioning off pieces of your hair and doing them separately for the most curl definition.
 I do a low-maintenance version.
-I activate my leave-in product in my hands then loosely rake and shake through my hair all over.
-I finish by flipping my hair upside-down and scrunching it up from the ends.
+I activate my leave-in product in my hands, then loosely rake and shake it through my hair.
+I finish by flipping my hair upside down and scrunching it up from the ends.

 7. Cleansers Go on Your Scalp, Conditioners All Over